sunragav/mercari/README.md

 The apps dependencies are satisfied using the Dagger2.0 library.

-## The following the dependency diagram:
+## The following is the dependency diagram:
 ![Dagger2 dependency diagram](./doc-img/Dagger2.JPG)